A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 The Torch

 The original torch was replaced after renovation works that started in 1984.
 The torch had indeed been leaking since 1916, when during WWI the Germans sabotaged it, and it was decided to replace it with a 24-karat gold flame.
-The original torch was placed in Statue of Liberty Museum.
-Access to the torch is prohibited.

-statue of Liberty
+The Statue of Liberty Museum

-Getting Statue of Liberty tickets
+Where to buy Statue of Liberty tickets

 Here’s the deal.
 Theoretically, Liberty Island, where the Statue of Liberty is located, and Ellis Island, are free to access because they are part of the National Park Service.
-However, you have to get there by ferry and this means there is a price (sorry!).
-To that, you must add the price of the ticket to the Pedestal and the Crown.

 Statue of Liberty official website

 You can only buy 4 crown tickets at a time, so not ideal if you are visiting in a group.
-You can only buy tickets once every 6 months -a measure is aimed at curbing touts who may resell tickets for a higher price.
+You can only buy tickets once every 6 months – a measure is aimed at curbing touts who may resell tickets for a higher price.
 You need to give your name when buying the ticket, so these aren’t transferable.

 The prices and options of Statue of Liberty tickets indicated above are for ferries departing from both New York Battery Park and Liberty State Park in New Jersey.